participator/codetest/README.md

 1. Allow app to be responsive to various screen sizes
 1. Write tests
 1. Connect server side debugging tool
+1. Save todos in browser (localStorage or IndexDB) to allow app to work when discounted from internet
+1. Add users

 ## About